Scott M. Gimple – Executive Producer / Showrunner / Writer

 Scott M. Gimple joined AMC’s hit drama The Walking Dead in 2011 as a co-producer and writer.
 During the next two years, he moved up to the role of supervising producer while also writing multiple fan favorite episodes including “Clear,” “This Sorrowful Life,” and “Pretty Much Dead Already.”

-Gimple started his television work in animation, writing and producing for Walt Disney Television Animation and Nickelodeon.
+Gimple started his television work in animation, writing, and producing for Walt Disney Television Animation and Nickelodeon.
 He created and executive produced the Emmy®-nominated television series Fillmore! for Disney before moving into live action.
-Gimple’s first prime-time television job was as a staff writer on Fox’s Drive, and later a writer for NBC’s acclaimed series Life and ABC’s cult favorite FlashForward.
+Gimple’s first prime-time television job was as staff writer on Fox’s Drive, and he was later a writer for NBC’s acclaimed series Life and ABC’s cult favorite FlashForward.

-FlashForward began as a collaboration with David S. Goyer (The Dark Knight, Man of Steel) that included co-writing the Sony feature film Ghost Rider: Spirit of Vengeance for Michael De Luca and co-writing Episodes 2 and 3 of the inaugural season of Starz’ Da Vinci’s Demons.
+FlashForward began as a collaboration with David S. Goyer (The Dark Knight, Man of Steel) that included co-writing the Sony feature film Ghost Rider: Spirit of Vengeance for Michael De Luca and co-writing the episodes “The Serpent” and “The Prisoner” of the inaugural season of Starz’ Da Vinci’s Demons.